Educators Academy ESG Schools Hospitality Certification Courses About Us Login

 The Hotel Yard

 One missed opportunity is when renovations are taking place at a Hospitality property.
 Furniture, which is still perfectly useable is being thrown in the skip in large quantities.
 There is an alternative.
-Fifty Shades Greener has collaborated with Otolo, a global online...
+Fifty Shades Greener has collaborated with Otolo, a global online hospitality forum, for an initiative named “The Hotel Yard”.
+Hospital...

 Continue Reading...

-For the year of 2024, the team here at Fifty Shades Greener have decided to focus our energy and efforts into spotlighting small, community driven sustainability projects from anywhere in the world that are operating on a grass roots level.
+For the year of 2024, the team here at Fifty Shades Greener (FSG) has decided to focus its energy and efforts into spotlighting small, community driven sustainability projects from anywhere in the world that are operating on a grass roots level.

 The world of sustainability itself can often be perceived as a minefield.
 From the enormity of the climate crisis, CSRD regulations and measuring carbon emissions, the efforts being made on the field by individuals or groups can often get overshadowed.

 However, we always say at FSG, that small actions do count, especially when being carried out by many.
-This blog series will endeavor to highlight those people or communities who are driving REAL action.
+This blog series will endeavour to highlight those people or communities who are driving REAL action.

 We hope their stories inspire you, and more importantly that they spark hope.